 The Crustas cocktails stood out visually since Joseph Santini brought them to life.
 Before, there was no cocktail with a garnished rim at all.

-So this clearly was the role model for one of the most iconic yet classic ways to decorate cocktail glasses.
+So, that was the role model for one of the most iconic yet classic ways to decorate cocktail glasses.
 And the sugar crust is only the first part of the drink's garnish.

-The second part of this iconic garnish is the lemon peel - or actually the lemon ring, to be precise.
+The second part of this iconic garnish is the lemon peel - or, the lemon ring, to be precise.
 However, this traditional and proper way to garnish a Crusta cocktail is rarely executed in a correct way.

 If you do it the right way, you take a lemon that is just small enough to fit into a slim wine or sparkling wine glass.
 It has to sit really tight.
 Like that, it can work as an extension of the actual glass.

-The most important thing is that the lemon fits skin tight.
+The most important thing when drinking is that the lemon fits skin tight.
 When you drink your Crusta, no liquid should be dripping out.
 If you get this right: Congrats, you mastered one of the oldest and most iconic cocktail garnishes.